Prepare for Next Week’s Scripture Readings

 Everyone is welcome to join!
 The Rosary is prayed after each weekday Mass at St. Michael’s.
 We pray for the needs of the parish and special intentions.
 If you’d like to add someone to the prayer list, please call the office.

 Display the statue of the Blessed Mother in your home and invite your Catholic neighbors to pray the Rosary with your family.
-For more information, contact Beth Smith at (760) 212-4533.
+For more information, call Beth Smith at (760) 212-4533.

 Five Steps for a Good Confession